Poisonous Plants in Vermont

 Young false hellebore (credit Craig K. Hunt under CC BY-NC-ND 4.0)

 When it is only a few inches tall, the false hellebore plant is easily confused with ramps or wild leeks, which people harvest to eat.
-False hellebore is toxic when you eat it.
+False hellebore is toxic when eaten.
 It is not toxic if you touch it.
 False hellebore is also toxic to pets and livestock, which experience similar symptoms as humans.

 The Health Department advises people foraging for ramps to know how to correctly identify them.